 Toyota premiered the HiAce in 1967 and has been in production ever since.
 A total of 7 generations have been produced since its inception along with several trim levels and body styles.
 The Japanese automaker even made campers based on the HiAce platform.

 The 4th generation (H100) is the one we will be focusing on for this article.
-It was on sale from 1989-2004 and came multiple engine choices in both gasoline and diesel variants.
-On top of that, a 4×4 and high-roof option was available, making it ideal for a camper conversion.
+It was on sale from 1989-2004 and came with multiple engine choices in both gasoline and diesel variants.
+On top of that, a 4×4 and high-roof option were available, making it ideal for a camper conversion.

 Here is are some of the Toyota HiAce’s currently available on JDMbuysell.com:

-If you are looking for something compact that sips fuel and can be easily park anywhere, then look no further.
+If you are looking for something compact that sips fuel and can be easily parked anywhere, then look no further.
 The Subaru Sambar is classified as a Kei truck, meaning that it must meet the strict Kei car guidelines.
 They were in production 1961-2012 and are still produced to this day under the Daihatsu badge.

 5th and 6th generation Sambar’s are the ones most used by vanlifers, so we will be focusing on those specific generations.
-Subaru offered the Sambar in either a rear engine 4WD or rear engine RWD configurations.
+Subaru offered the Sambar in either a rear-engine 4WD or rear engine RWD configurations.
 Sadly, the 6th gen was only available in RWD configurations.
 One good thing about Kei cars is that they are very fuel-efficient thanks in part to their engine restrictions.
-For example, the 5th gen came with a small 1,200 c.c. engine that put our roughly 50 horsepower.
+For example, the 5th gen came with a small 1,200 c.c. the engine that put our roughly 50 horsepower.

 The bulk of the Sambar’s came in pickup truck configurations, but vans were offered as well.
 When we say this van is small, we really mean it.
 It is barely big enough to fit a full sheet of drywall inside.
 So, if you are a minimalist or have been backpacking and now want a bit more room, we suggest trying out the Sambar.